guguji666666/GJS-Sentinel-Tips/Logstash with DCR/README.md

 input {
       generator {
             lines => [
-                 "This is a test log message from gjs" ]
+                 "This is a test log message from demo" ]
            count => 10
       }